Film1

-Film1 is a Dutch premium television and video on demand service that replaced Canal+ and is owned by SPI International (previously owned by Liberty Global and Sony Pictures Television).
+Film1 is a Dutch Pay-tv and video on demand service that replaced Canal+ and is owned by SPI International (previously owned by Liberty Global and Sony Pictures Television).

 Background

 The service launched with three channels and a high-definition and timeshift version of the main channel.
 On 1 October 2008 Film1 Action was added to the line up.
 Film1 Series started on 17 January 2012 when it replaced the 1 hour timeshift channel Film1 Premiere +1.
 On 20 September 2012 Film1 announced that they would be launching an online GO service with Tvinci.

 On 31 January 2012, Film1 announced that it would launch Sundance Channel in the Netherlands, by replacing the Film1 Festival on 1 March of the same year.
 Film1 closed Film1 Sundance on 31 August 2017.
 The premium television service wants to focus more on its video-on-demand services.

 The channels are available on digital cable of most Dutch cable companies (e.g. Ziggo, Delta NV and Caiway), satellite (CanalDigitaal) and IPTV (e.g. KPN, T-Mobile Netherlands and Tele2 Netherlands).
 Most providers support the Film1 on demand service via a settopbox, the Film1 mobile app or the Film1 website.
 Film1 is not available via DVB-T.

 On 5 November 2020 Amazon Channels started in the Netherlands and it provides Film1 as an additional package.